katalysteducation/web-app-seed/README.md

     $ npm install

 ### Development
 You should edit only files under `src` directory.
-The default Grunt task will watch for changes in `src` directory, compile in to `dist` directory and reflect all changes in your browser with livereload functionality.
+The default Grunt task will watch for changes in `src` directory, and compile it into `dist` directory, reflecting all changes in your browser with *livereload* functionality.

 ##### Livereload
 To enable livereload in your browser: